pocesar/apify-covid19-brazil/README.md

 Actor ready-to-use on the Apify platform is available in https://apify.com/pocesar/covid-brazil

-URL is being actualized every hour.
+URL is being actualized every 5 minutes.